MORTAR: Multi-turn Metamorphic Testing for LLM-based Dialogue Systems: Introduction

 \section{Introduction}

-The rapid development of large language models (LLMs) has lead to substantial capability improvements in downstream applications, particularly in dialogue systems~\cite{algherairy2024review}.
-From a system developer's perspective, comprehensive testing is essential to ensure the service quality of dialogue systems.
-However, testing such AI systems inevitably encounters the oracle problem \cite{genaist}.
-In software testing, the test oracle is crucial, as it determines whether the system under test (SUT) behaves as expected.
-Traditionally, the implementation of test oracles relies on the experience and design of test cases from system testers.
-Crowd source workers also play an important role in producing dialogue datasets as test cases.
-Several evaluation datasets and methods, e.g. HotpotQA \cite{yang2018hotpotqa}, DecodingTrust \cite{wang2023decodingtrust}, etc.,can be used to simulate user input and evaluate if the generated content matches common sense and human values.
-Some datasets, e.g. MMLU \cite{hendrycks2020mmlu}, GPQA \cite{rein2023gpqa}, etc., offer high-quality test cases that require expert knowledge to answer.
-These datasets have successfully revealed defects in dialogue systems during single-turn conversations with simulated users.
+Rapid development of large language models (LLMs) has led to substantial capability improvements in downstream applications.
+LLM-based dialogue systems e.g., the closed-source LLM-based dialogue system ChatGPT \cite{openai_chatgpt}, and the open-sourced LLM-based dialogue system Ollama\cite{ollama_docs_2025}, are now frequently used by real-world users in their daily lives.
+However, numerous unexpected behaviours are observed in the outputs, e.g., incorrect information and irrelevant answers \cite{chang2024surveyevalllm}.
+Comprehensive testing is essential to ensure the output quality of LLM-based dialogue systems.
+However, testing such natural language generation systems inevitably encounters the oracle problem \cite{genaist}.
+In software testing, the test oracle is crucial, as it determines whether the system under test behaves as expected.

+Traditionally, the development of test oracles relies on the experience of system testers and the design of test suites.
+Crowdsource workers also play an important role in producing dialogue datasets as test cases.
+Many benchmark datasets \cite{yang2018hotpotqa, hendrycks2020mmlu} can be used in reference-based testing (RBT) to simulate user input and trigger the unexpected behaviours of LLMs.
+The form of existing testing can be further categorised into single-turn and multi-turn.
+Single-turn testing involves presenting the LLM with a standalone input prompt and evaluating the quality of its immediate response.
+Multi-turn testing is conducted through multiple back-and-forth rounds, which simulate real-world dialogue between the user and LLM.
 It is worth noting that most existing testing datasets and approaches only provide single-turn testing capability \cite{chang2024surveyevalllm}.
-According to real-world usage, however, over 63\% of dialogues contain more than 2 rounds \cite{sharegpt2023}.
-This gap between system testing and development leads to several critical issues.
-One of the most harmful effects is that existing dialogue systems can be easily jailbroken, leading to a higher likelyhood of generating improper content in multi-turn dialogues compared to single-turn interactions~\cite{li2024llm}.
+According to real-world usage, however, over 63\% of dialogues contain more than two rounds \cite{sharegpt2023}.
+Such a mismatch between system testing and actual usage can lead to critical issues \cite{li2024llm}.